 4. Take responsibility for your actions

-One of the things I’m learning is to take responsibility for my mistakes without making excuses and creating a story about it.
+I’m learning to take responsibility for my mistakes without making excuses and creating a story about it.

-I’ve come to realize that making excuses and covering up my mistakes shows lack of self-esteem and sends the message that I lack courage.
+Making excuses and covering up our mistakes shows lack of self-esteem and sends the message that we lack courage.